 Students must have a Student Ventra Card to receive the Student Reduced Fare on CTA buses and trains.
 Many schools issue them.
 Learn more about how to get a card.

-Student Ventra Cards, like regular Ventra Cards, can be loaded at vending machines, more than 1,300 retailers, online or by phone.
+Student Ventra Cards, like regular Ventra Cards, can be loaded at vending machines, more than 1,000 retailers, online, in the Ventra app or by phone.

 Using a Student Ventra Card to get the Student Reduced Fare